shakes76/PatternFlow/recognition/s4456513-ISIC-segmentation-Improved-UNet/readme.md

-# Segement the ISICs data set with the Improved UNet
+# Segment the ISICs data set with the Improved UNet

 This project is aimed to train a improved UNet model for detecting the melanoma shape from its photo.
 After properly trained, the model achieves the accuracy over 0.92 and dice similarity coefficient (DSC) over 0.8.